Max Muncy Preview, Player Props: Dodgers vs. Red Sox

-Max Muncy, with a slugging percentage of .385 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers against the Boston Red Sox, with James Paxton on the mound, August 26 at 4:10 PM ET.
+Max Muncy -- with an on-base percentage of .273 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the Boston Red Sox, with Tanner Houck on the mound, on August 27 at 1:35 PM ET.

-In his most recent game, he collected three RBI (going 2-for-5 with a double) against the Red Sox.
+He hit a home run while going 1-for-5 in his last game against the Red Sox.

 Max Muncy Game Info & Props vs. the Red Sox